Karlie Kloss Turns a N.Y.C. Pedicab Into a Stylish Ride to The Met Gala

 “When there's too much traffic en route to the #MetGala, you take a pedi cab,” the clever model captioned her tweet.
 “Riding in style,” she singsonged in the embedded video, as the driver pedaled his way onward.
 “Beats the traffic, too.”

 We also couldn’t help but notice her new ‘do: a short platinum bob.
-We’re digging this fresh cut on the statuesque model, who rocked a complementary sleek menswear-inspired custom Carolina Herrera look to the event.
+We’re digging this fresh cut on the statuesque model, who rocked a complementary sleek menswear-inspired custom Carolina Herrera look with Forevermark diamonds to the event.

 RELATED: See All the Looks from the 2017 Met Gala Red Carpet